+Page Commands

+PP0F

-Page Co mmands PPOG Toggle a specific popup page on either a specified page or the current page.
+Deactivate a specific popup page on either a specified page or the current page.
 If the page name is empty, the current page is used (see example 2).
+If the popup page is part of a group, the whole group is deactivated.
+This command works in the same way as the 'Hide Popup' command in TPDesign4.

+Syntax: "'PPOF-<popup page name>;<page name>'"

+- popup page name = 1 50 ASCII characters.
+Name of the popup page. - page name = 1 50 ASCII characters.
+Name of the page the popup is displayed On.

+SEND\COMMAND Panel, "'PPOF-Popup1; Main'"

+Deactivates the popup page 'Popup1' on the Main page.

+SEND COMMAND Panel, "'PPOF-Popup1'"

+Deactivates the popup page 'Popup1' on the current page.

+PPOG

+Toggle a specific popup page on either a specified page or the current page.
+If the page name is empty, the current page is used (see example 2).
 Toggling refers to the activating/deactivating (On/Off) of a popup page.
 This command works in the same way as the 'Toggle Popup' command in TPDesign4.

+Syntax: "'PPOG-<popup page name>;<page name>'"

-Syntax: "'PPOG- <popup name="" page="">;<page name="">'"</page></popup> Variable: popup page name = 1 - 50 ASCII characters.
-Name of the popup page. page name = 1 - 50 ASCII characters.
+- popup page name = 1 50 ASCII characters.
+Name of the popup page. - page name = 1 50 ASCII characters.
 Name of the page the popup is displayed On.

+SEND\COMMAND Panel, "'PPOG-Popup1; Main'"

+Toggles the popup page 'Popup1' on the Main page from one state to another (On/Off).

+SEND\COMMAND Panel, "'PPOG-Popup1'"

+Toggles the popup page 'Popup1' on the current page from one state to another (On/Off).

+PPON

-Example: SEND_COMMAND Panel,"'PPOG-Popup1;Main'" Toggles the popup page 'Popup1' on the Main page from one state to another (On/Off).
-Example 2: SEND_COMMAND Panel,"'PPOG-Popup1'" Toggles the popup page 'Popup1' on the current page from one state to another (On/Off).
-PPON Activate a specific popup page to launch on either a specified page or the current page.
+Activate a specific popup page to launch on either a specified page or the current page.
 If the page name is empty, the current page is used (see example 2).
 If the popup page is already On, do not re-draw it.
 This command works in the same way as the 'Show Popup' command in TPDesign4.

+"'PPON-<popup page name>;<page name>'"

-Syntax : "'PPON- <popup name="" page="">;<page name="">'"</page></popup> Variable: • popup page name = 1 - 50 ASCII characters.
-Name of the popup page. page name = 1 - 50 ASCII characters.
+- popup page name = 1 50 ASCII characters.
+Name of the popup page. - page name = 1 50 ASCII characters.
 Name of the page the popup is displayed On.

+SEND\COMMAND Panel, "'PPON-Popup1; Main'"

+Activates the popup page 'Popup1' on the Main page.

+SEND\COMMAND Panel, "'PPON-Popup1'"

-Example: SEND_COMMAND Panel,"'PPON-Popup1; Main'" Activates the popup page 'Popup1' on the Main page.
-Example 2: SEND_COMMAND Panel,"'PPON-Popup1'" Activates the popup page 'Popup1' on the current page.
+Activates the popup page 'Popup1' on the current page.